Antiz96/antiz.fr/content/blog/what-should-we-learn-from-the-xz-situation-as-package-maintainers.md

 As said previously in this article, it’s *unfortunately* quite common that upstream developers only sign such custom made tarballs and not commits/tags on the git sources themselves (which is one of the reason package maintainers may choose to base their packages on them).

-However, as said in the [first chapter](#context) of this article, it’s important to remind that the *infected* xz tarball **was signed** with the GPG key of the (co-)maintainer of the project himself (who also introduced the backdoor).
+However, as said in the [first chapter](#context) of this article, it’s important to remind that the *infected* xz tarball **was signed** with the OpenPGP key of the (co-)maintainer of the project himself (who also introduced the backdoor).
 That raise an important question: "To which degree do we want to trust a GPG signature over anything else (in this particular case, over a more transparent source)?"

 While the signature on its own indeed proved the identity of the person that created the tarball (and that it has not been altered since it got signed), it does not guarantee **anything** about the content of the archive in the first place (as the xz situation demonstrated)!
 When the people themselves are compromised, the signatures worth nothing.